* Top miner Vale Q3 iron ore output 35.4% higher vs Q2

 By Enrico Dela Cruz

-MANILA, Oct 15 (Reuters) - Iron ore futures in China, the world’s top buyer of the steelmaking raw material, hit a nearly three-week low on Tuesday after Brazilian miner Vale SA reported higher output in the third quarter.
+MANILA, Oct 15 (Reuters) - Iron ore futures in China, the world’s top buyer of the steelmaking raw material, dropped to their lowest in more than two weeks on Tuesday after Brazilian miner Vale SA reported higher output in the third quarter.

 Concerns about iron ore demand slowing in China, which makes about half of the world’s steel output, due to its renewed efforts to curb pollution by restricting steel mills operations in some areas also weighed on prices.